 Over the years, I’ve developed a bit of a routine.
 Some of it I do before bed to help me relax and other pieces I do when I just can’t seem to get there.
-Today, I wanted to share a few ideas to add into your routine if you’re in need of a relaxing nighttime change up.
+Today, I wanted to share a few ideas to add into your nighttime routine if you’re in need of a relaxing nighttime change up.

 The 2pm Slump

-Truthfully, this routine starts in the afternoon.
+Truthfully, your nighttime routine starts in the afternoon.
 You know that 2pm slump where you drink a cup of coffee as a pick me up?
 Yep.
 This is where it begins.
 Part of the reason that slumps happens, at least for me, is when I have too much sugar in my diet or have a carb filled lunch.
 When your body comes down from that burst of energy, you face the effects of suddenly being tired.
-Eating a balanced lunch that’s filled with good fats and veggies can help combat the problem.
+Eating a balanced lunch that’s filled with protein, healthy fats and veggies can help combat the problem.
 And if you’re still tired, maybe try for a lower dose of caffeine as your pick me up like an apple rather than a pumped up espresso drink.

 I’m painfully aware that the amount I eat at dinner is a delicate balance.
 Eat too much and your body is still trying to digest and breakdown everything when you’re trying to sleep.
 Eat too little and you’re hungry as you lie in bed.
 I can’t tell you how many times I’ve been awake because of the latter.
-Try opting for a lighter meal at dinner but it rich with veggies.
+Try opting for a lighter meal at dinner but it rich with veggies and fat.
 Your body won’t be slugging through the process of heavy foods but the fiber will help keep you fuller.
 Win win!

 Bed Time Routine

-But even if you have caffeine later than you wanted and eat too much for dinner, it happens, I’ve found that the simple act of having a routine can help prepare my body and mind to relax for bed.
+But even if you have caffeine later than you wanted and eat too much for dinner, it happens, I’ve found that the simple act of having a nighttime routine can help prepare my body and mind to relax for bed.
 For me that starts with when I choose to wash my face & do my skincare routine.

 Now, depending on if I’m traveling or not, I can adapt this part of the evening.
 But I like to use lavender essential oil in my diffuser.
-I love the smell and find that if I keep it as part of my nightly routine it trains my brain to start unwinding.
+I love the smell and find that if I keep it as part of my nighttime routine it trains my brain to start unwinding.
 If I’m traveling, I like to take along my ThisWorks Deep Sleep Pillow Spray.
 A few mists onto my pillow and I start to unwind within minutes.
 I’ll also brew a cup of tea if I need that extra relaxing incentive.